-You can get some great deals with package holidays, but I’ve found they can be slightly restrictive.
+You can get some great deals on package holidays, but I’ve found they can be slightly restrictive.
 If you fancy more freedom, then booking your own holiday is the way to go.
+And why not go for that ultimate freedom and book yourself a villa?

 Booking your own holiday to Florida